ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 .. code:: python
     mc = pymotorcad.MotorCAD(open_new_instance=False)
-Once the Adaptive Templates script is opened in the IDE, you can take advantage of functions such as docstrings and debugging when working on the script.
+Once the Adaptive Templates script is opened in the IDE, you can take advantage of functions such as doc strings and debugging when working on the script.
 The Adaptive Templates script can be run within the IDE, and the commands communicate with the open Motor-CAD instance when the ``open_new_instance=False`` option is used.

-For example, you can add a breakpoint and run a script in debug mode to investigate the variables.
+For example, you can add a break point and run a script in debug mode to investigate the variables.
-In the screenshot below, a breakpoint has been added to pause the script before setting a new notch region in Motor-CAD.
+In the screenshot below, a break point has been added to pause the script before setting a new notch region in Motor-CAD.
 Looking into the variables, you can find the ``notch`` region object and investigate its attributes and properties.
 It has 3 entities (two Line objects and one Arc object).

 .. figure:: ../images/adaptive_templates/user_guide_IDE_2.png
     :width: 500pt

-    Using a breakpoint in an Adaptive Template script to investigate variables.
+    Using a break point in an Adaptive Template script to investigate variables.

 This is a useful tool when working on a Python script, such as an Adaptive Templates script.
 You can look into the properties of the Region object, as well as those of the entities such as the start,